 Steffen Miroll assists Mr. Eichler in his membership in the commission.
 To apply for the commission please write an Email to email@example.com or call 0351 / 27 585 866.
 We urge you to read through our Checklist before applying.

-Information about the Saxon commission on hardship cases is given in the Rules of procedure of the Saxon commission on hardship cases (German) as well as in the brochure of the Saxon commission on hardship cases , which sums up the most important information in 11 different languages.
+Information about the Saxon commission on hardship cases is given in the Rules of procedure of the Saxon commission on hardship cases (German) as well as in the brochure of the Saxon commission on hardship cases , which sums up the most important information an which is also available on multiple languages.

 To apply for a title as hardship case, you have to contact us, fill out the application form and declaration of consent about data circulation (“Einwilligung Datenverarbeitung”).
 This application has to signed by all concerned members of the family who are older than 15 years.